lietu/pywebstatmon/README.md

 ## What's the status currently?

-It looks like the tool currently only works with Python 2.7, will try and fix the issues with other versions at some point in time.
-Feel free to help!
+The tool should work with Python 2.6, 2.7 and 3.3.
+With 3.2 there's some odd issues with requirements.

+If the above is true, this should be green:
 [![Build Status](https://travis-ci.org/lietu/pywebstatmon.svg?branch=master)](https://travis-ci.org/lietu/pywebstatmon)

 ## How does it look?